 A family of four would pay around $2,300 a month if 33% income using this measure.
 Several adjustments are possible, but even this amount is less than the 2016 median rent in New York City at around $3,200 a month.
 Households that fit into the following income ranges meet the affordability thresholds for housing eligibility.

 |30% of AMI||50% of AMI||60% of AMI||80% AMI|

 |Income:||extremely low||very low||tax credit max||Low|

-The East River Alliance neighborhood has $109,000 median income which means a substantial portion of its 45,000 households can smell the hot spectre of displacement caused by dropping this new mass into their community.
-Being offered a lottery shot at long-term affordability is not a solution, it is a threat.
-It is not the buildings, it is the policy, stupid (love that line in all its forms).
+The East River Alliance neighborhood has a $109,000 median income, which means a substantial portion of its 45,000 households can smell the hot specter of displacement caused by dropping this new mass into their community.
+Being offered a lottery shot at long-term affordability is not a solution.
+It is a threat.
+It is not the buildings.
+It is the policy, stupid (I love that line in all its forms).

 If comments on this subject are of any interest the deep end stuff is here: